- Financial wellbeing

-As we move into 2020, it’s a great time to reflect.
-This is exactly what your employees will be doing as they mull over their financial wellbeing, where they would like to be this time next year and how they can get there.
+The New Year is a time for reflection, and this is exactly what your employees will be doing as they mull over their financial wellbeing, where they would like to be this time next year, and how they can get there.

 Unfortunately, setting (and achieving) financial goals isn’t quite that simple.
 Habits become ingrained and hard to overcome.
 For some of us, the resolutions we set, financial or otherwise, can quickly become overwhelming.
 In fact, it’s been shown that most people officially give up on their New Year’s resolutions as early as 12th January.
 Not even a fortnight into January and our motivation wavers.
 We give in to the comfort food, to the after-work pint or an expense we can't justify.